Jayx2u/sdcard.photos/README.md

 - **Software**: The codebase of **sdcard.photos** is licensed under the [BSD 3-Clause License](LICENSE).
 You are free to use, modify, and distribute the software according to the terms of this license.
 - **Media**: All photographs, images, logos, and other media content (excluding react-icons assets) hosted on **sdcard.photos** are
-  `Copyright (c) 2024 Jayx2u, all rights reserved.` These files require explicit permission for any use, copying, modification, or distribution.
+  `Copyright (c) 2024 Jayx2u, all rights reserved`.
+These files require explicit permission for any use, copying, modification, or distribution.

-*Note: Photos uploaded by members remain their exclusive property and or not covered by the BSD license.
+*Note: Photos uploaded by members remain their exclusive property and are not covered by the BSD license.
 All member photos should be treated as copyrighted material.
 Copying, downloading, or redistributing members' photos is prohibited without explicit permission from the photo owner.*

 ## ❤️ Acknowledgement